Buying Guide to Well-Made and Essential Raw Denim Jackets

 - How to identify a well-made raw denim jacket

-- Our list of well-made raw denim jacket that we recommend
+- Our list of recommended well-made raw denim jackets

 If you want to know more about why we created these guides, please read our Manifesto.
 If you want to understand the criteria we apply for each item, read our definitions of ‘well-made’ and ‘essential’.